NURS 7080 Waluwin: Health across the lifespan for Mob

 Coordinator Alison Barnes Opens in new window

-Description Building on the broad concepts learnt in core unit 401454 - Indigenous Australian Health, Wellness and Culture or unit 401445 - Health, Culture and Wellbeing of Aboriginal and Torres Strait Islander Peoples, this unit introduces the student to perspectives of Aboriginal and Torres Strait Islander people's health looking across the lifespan.
+Description In Spring 2023, this subject replaced by NURS 5005 - Waluwin: Health across the lifespan for Mob.
+Building on the broad concepts learnt in core subject 401454 - Indigenous Australian Health, Wellness and Culture or subject 401445 - Health, Culture and Wellbeing of Aboriginal and Torres Strait Islander Peoples, this subject introduces the student to perspectives of Aboriginal and Torres Strait Islander people's health looking across the lifespan.
 Critical aspects of nursing care across the lifespan are examined focusing on the patients emotional, social, physical, and significantly, spiritual wellbeing in addition to family and the communities' response to the key alterations in health.
 Classroom learning will be supported by a field trip which allows students to experience a culturally immersive experience on Country facilitated by Aboriginal Elders.
 The field trip will also allow students to develop new skills for practice and develop a deeper appreciation for Aboriginal and Torres Strait Islander peoples and culture.
-This unit will interest anyone with an interest in contemporary Aboriginal and Torres Strait Islander culture and health care.
+This subject will interest anyone with an interest in contemporary Aboriginal and Torres Strait Islander culture and health care.

 School Nursing & Midwifery

 Pre-requisite(s) NURS 7070 OR

 Students must be enrolled in 4691 - Bachelor of Nursing or 4780 - Bachelor of Nursing ?
 WSU Online, or 4785 - Master of Nursing Practice (Preregistration).

 On successful completion of this subject, students should be able to:

 - Apply professional standards and the principles of evidence-based practice in planning for the holistic nursing care of Aboriginal and Torres Strait Island people, families, and communities.